nhsx/AnalyticsUnit/MLOps.md

 #Purpose

-Examine and explore the difficulties and possibilites in setting up a MLOps framework as a Data Scientist, and leave resources for other NHS Data Scientists to follow, should they not have a developer at hand for this work.
+Examine and explore the difficulties and possibilites in setting up a MLOps framework as a Data Scientist, and leave resources for other NHS Data Scientists to follow.

 #Initial Task